humanistbooth/humanistbooth.github.com/index.md

-**Our own Facebook "Outreach Booth" Group Page** [Outreach Booth](https://www.facebook.com/askanatheistbooth/) We often post photos of the Question Of The Day board when done and other items of interest.
+**Our own Facebook "Outreach Booth" Group Page** [Outreach Booth](https://www.facebook.com/askanatheistbooth/) "We often post photos of the Question Of The Day board when done and other items of interest.
 And there's an old introductory video.
-You can also contact us by Message or posting comments.
+You can also contact us by Message or posting comments."

 **Atheist Experience - Youtube**
 [https://www.youtube.com/user/AtheistExperience](https://www.youtube.com/user/AtheistExperience)